-Previously: 15 Creepy Phone Numbers That Actually Work In 2021.
+Previously: 15 Creepy Phone Numbers That Actually Work.

 The phone numbers are what’s important to the stories — not simply the presence of a phone.
 The phone numbers, and what’s meant to happen if you call them… or if they call you.